Monte Harrison

-Monte Fitzgerald Harrison (/mɒnˈteɪ/ mon-TAY; born August 10, 1995) is an American professional baseball outfielder in the Milwaukee Brewers organization.
-He has previously played in Major League Baseball (MLB) for the Miami Marlins and Los Angeles Angels.
+Monte Fitzgerald Harrison (/mɒnˈteɪ/ mon-TAY; born August 10, 1995) is an American college football wide receiver for the Arkansas Razorbacks.
+He is also a former professional baseball outfielder who played in Major League Baseball (MLB) for the Miami Marlins and Los Angeles Angels.

-Career
+Baseball career

 Amateur career

 Harrison played football, baseball and basketball at Lee's Summit West High School in Lee's Summit, Missouri.
 In football, he had 60 receptions for 1,007 receiving yards, 13 receiving touchdowns, 198 rushing yards, 12 rushing touchdowns and threw a touchdown pass as a senior.
-He committed to the University of Nebraska to play football in July 2013.
+He committed to the University of Nebraska–Lincoln to play football in July 2013.
 He was considered one of the top prospects for the 2014 Major League Baseball Draft and was also one of the top college football recruits.
 He was ranked as a four-star recruit by Rivals.com, and was their 33rd best wide receiver in the class.
 Harrison committed to play football at Nebraska over competing offers from schools such as Arkansas, Indiana, Iowa, Kansas, Kansas State, Kentucky, Michigan State, Missouri, Tulsa and Vanderbilt.

 Milwaukee Brewers

 Harrison was drafted by the Milwaukee Brewers in the second round of the 2014 Major League Baseball draft.
-He signed with the Brewers on June 14 and was assigned to the Arizona League Brewers where he posted a .261 batting average with one home run and 20 RBIs, along with 32 stolen bases, in 50 games.
+He signed with the Brewers on June 14 and was assigned to the Arizona League Brewers where he posted a .261 batting average with one home run and 20 runs batted in, along with 32 stolen bases, in 50 games.

-In 2015, Harrison began the season with the Wisconsin Timber Rattlers, and after batting only .148 with 11 RBIs in 46 games, he was reassigned to the Helena Brewers, where he finished the season and where he posted a .299 average with three home runs and 13 RBIs in 28 games.
-In 2016, Harrison returned to the Timber Rattlers and spent the whole season there, batting .221 with six home runs and 37 RBIs in 75 games.
-He spent the 2017 season with both Wisconsin and the Carolina Mudcats and posted a combined .272 batting average with 21 home runs, 67 RBIs, and 27 stolen bases in 122 games between both clubs.
+In 2015, Harrison began the season with the Wisconsin Timber Rattlers, and after batting .148 with 11 runs batted in during 46 games, he was reassigned to the Helena Brewers, where he finished the season with a .299 average with three home runs and 13 runs batted in during 28 games.
+In 2016, Harrison returned to the Timber Rattlers and spent the whole season there, playing in 75 games, batting .221 with six home runs and 37 runs batted in.
+He spent the 2017 season with both Wisconsin and the Carolina Mudcats and posted a combined .272 batting average with 21 home runs, 67 runs batted in, and 27 stolen bases in 122 games between both clubs.